-This is the ninth year of our nationally and internationally recognized competition, one that New York State Senator John J. Flanagan publicly commended for “exemplary service to the community and State in providing an opportunity for martial arts organizations to come together in their noble aims and accomplishments, in their unique professional achievements, in their good citizenship, and illustrate these qualities for the edification and emulation of others.”
+This is the tenth year of our nationally and internationally recognized competition, one that New York State Senator John J. Flanagan publicly commended for “exemplary service to the community and State in providing an opportunity for martial arts organizations to come together in their noble aims and accomplishments, in their unique professional achievements, in their good citizenship, and illustrate these qualities for the edification and emulation of others.”

 This year, all competitors, both individuals and schools/organizations, are invited to participate in the Opening Ceremony.
 Medal winners are eligible for placement in the Athlete Rankings System; and there are cash prizes of $5,200 in total for winners of Forms (Chinese Divisions) Grand Championships, Karate Kata Grand Championships, Taekwondo Poomsae Grand Championships, and Ultimate Sanda (Sparring).
 As well, World Class Masters in various martial arts disciplines will demonstrate their skills and artistry as inspiration to all present to continue in their own martial arts studies.